Luthfur Rahman

 Luthfur Rahman (লুথফুর রহমান; born October 1976) is a British former local councillor, who served as the deputy leader of Manchester City Council from 2021 to 2024.
-In May 2008, he became the first person of Bangladeshi origin to be elected a Councillor on Manchester City Council.
+In May 2008, he became the first person of Bangladeshi origin to be elected to Manchester City Council.

 Early life

 Luthfur Rahman was born into a Bengali Muslim family from Shathal in Patli, Jagannathpur in the Sunamganj District of Bangladesh.

 Migrating to Longsight in Manchester as a child in 1980, Luthfur Rahman attended St Agnes Primary School and Burnage High School.

 Career

 Luthfur Rahman was first elected to Manchester City Council in 2008, taking the seat from the Liberal Democrats with a swing of over 30 percent gaining a majority of 1147.
-He was re-elected in 2012, doubling his majority.
-In 2010, Luthfur Rahman was elected by fellow Councillors to be the lead member for the race and equality portfolio at Manchester City Council.
+In 2010, Rahman was elected by fellow councillors to be the Executive Member for the Race and Equality portfolio at Manchester City Council.
+He was re-elected in 2012, doubling his majority, increased his percentage of the vote again in 2016, and retained the Longsight seat in 2018 and 2021 on new ward boundaries.
+Rahman progressed to hold the titles of Executive Member for Skills, Culture and Leisure, and then deputy leader of the council.
+He was also speculated to be a possible successor as leader of the council on the retirement of Richard Leese in 2021.

-In the 2024 local elections, Luthfur Rahman lost his Longsight ward seat to Shahbaz Sarwar of The Workers Party of Britain (WPB) by 184 votes.
-The surge in support for the WPB has been attributed to the national position of the Labour Party on Gaza war.
+In the 2024 Manchester City Council election, Rahman lost his Longsight ward seat to Shahbaz Sarwar of the Workers Party of Britain (WPB) by 184 votes.
+The surge in support for the WPB has been attributed to the national position of the Labour Party on the Gaza war.